Shriarane/aws-bakery-project/README.md

 * **Payment Gateway:** Razorpay SDK
 * **Process Manager:** PM2 (for keeping the Node.js server running on EC2)
 * **Version Control:** Git & GitHub
+**Cloud/DevOps:** AWS (S3, EC2, Security Groups), **Docker**, **GitHub Actions**, Git

 ---
+## CI/CD Pipeline 🚀

+* **Frontend (Fully Automated):** Any push to the `frontend/` directory (on the `master` branch) triggers a GitHub Action.
+This workflow automatically configures AWS credentials and syncs the new frontend files to the S3 bucket, updating the live website in seconds.

+* **Backend (Fully Automated):** Any push to the `backend/` directory triggers a GitHub Action that:
+    1. Builds the `Dockerfile` into a new image.
+    2. Pushes the new Docker image to Docker Hub.
+    3. Connects to the EC2 server via SSH to pull the new image and restart the container with the updated code.

+*(Note: The live EC2 server is currently terminated to conserve cloud costs, but the full CI/CD workflow is defined in `.github/workflows/backend-deploy.yml` and is ready to run.)*

 ## Setup Instructions 🛠️